polygon/rp2040-project-template/README.md

-# Project template for rp2040-hal
+# Project template for rp2040-hal with Nix support

 This template is intended as a starting point for developing your own firmware based on the rp2040-hal.